Husøy, Senja

-Husøy is a village in Senja Municipality in Troms og Finnmark county, Norway.
+Husøy is a village in Senja Municipality in Troms county, Norway.
 The village covers the entire island of Husøy which is located in the Øyfjorden off the northwest coast of the large island of Senja.
 The village/island is located about 53 km southwest of the city of Tromsø.
 The village of Fjordgård sits about 4 km across the fjord on the island of Senja.